hydrosolutions/RSMinerveR/README.md

 ### Installation of rClr

 rClr is a package for low-level access from R to a Common Language Runtime (CLR).
 The supported CLR implementations are Microsoft '.NET' framework on Windows.
 Using rClr we can interact with the Visual Basics Interface implemented for RSMinerve.
-For this package we use the rClr implementation from [Open-Systems-Pharmacology] (<https://github.com/Open-Systems-Pharmacology/rClr/releases>) (v0.9.1).
+For this package we use the rClr implementation from [Open-Systems-Pharmacology] (<https://github.com/Open-Systems-Pharmacology/rClr/releases>) (v0.9.1 for R version 3, v0.9.2 for R version 4).
 Download the latest release as zip to your working directory and install it with the following command.

-    install.packages("rClr_0.9.1.zip", repos = NULL, type = "source")
+    install.packages("rClr_0.9.2.zip", repos = NULL, type = "source")

 ## Examples